Zaltarba/zaltarba/README.md

 # Hi there 👋

 I am a graduating student with in-depth knowledge in finance, machine learning, statistics and econometrics.
-Highly motivated for a quantitative researcher position involving the use of econometric methods.
-Seeking full-time employment.

 ## Education 🏫